Distributionally Robust Optimization with Moment Ambiguity Sets

 Recall that $X$ is the set given as in \reff{setX:fi(x)>=0}.
 Denote the degree

 Observe that for all $x\in X$ and $w = [x]_{2d_1}$, it holds that

-We refer to the subsection~\ref{ssc:LoptMom} for the above notation.
-For convenience, define the projection map $\pi : \re^{ \N^n_{2d_1} } \, \to \, \re^n$ such that \be \pi(w) \,:= \, (w_{e_1}, \ldots, w_{e_n}), \quad w \, \in \re^{ \N^n_{2d_1} }. \ee So, the optimization \reff{minf0:Ax+b:in:K*} can be relaxed to \be \left\{ \baray{cl} \min\limits_{(x,w)}\quad & \langle f,w\rangle\\ \st\quad & M_{d_1}[w]\succeq 0, \, L_{c_i}^{(d_1)}[w] \succeq 0 \, (i \in [m_2]), \\ & h(x, \xi) \in\mathscr{P}_d(S)+Y^*,\\ & w_0=1, x = \pi(w), \, w \in \re^{ \N_{2d_1}^n } . \earay \right. \ee The relaxation (\ref{eq:SOS:inirel}) is said to be {\it tight} if it has the same optimal value as \reff{minf0:Ax+b:in:K*} does.
+We refer to the Subsection~\ref{ssc:LoptMom} for the above notation.
+For convenience, define the projection map $\pi : \re^{ \N^n_{2d_1} } \, \to \, \re^n$ such that \be \pi(w) \, \coloneqq \, (w_{e_1}, \ldots, w_{e_n}), \quad w \, \in \re^{ \N^n_{2d_1} }. \ee So, the optimization \reff{minf0:Ax+b:in:K*} can be relaxed to \be \left\{ \baray{cl} \min\limits_{(x,w)}\quad & \langle f,w\rangle\\ \st\quad & M_{d_1}[w]\succeq 0, \, L_{c_i}^{(d_1)}[w] \succeq 0 \, (i \in [m_2]), \\ & h(x, \xi) \in\mathscr{P}_d(S)+Y^*,\\ & w_0=1, x = \pi(w), \, w \in \re^{ \N_{2d_1}^n } . \earay \right. \ee The relaxation (\ref{eq:SOS:inirel}) is said to be {\it tight} if it has the same optimal value as \reff{minf0:Ax+b:in:K*} does.
 Under the SOS-convexity assumption, the relaxation (\ref{eq:SOS:inirel}) is equivalent to \reff{minf0:Ax+b:in:K*}.
 This is the following result.